James Morrill (castaway): Inclusion into Aboriginal society

 After two weeks onshore, people from the local Cape Cleveland and Mount Elliot Aboriginal clans came to find out who they were.
-They were given food and water and were assisted in travelling to the nearby main camp of one of clans.
+They were given food and water and were assisted in travelling to the nearby main camp of one of the clans.
 Here over the next few days they were introduced to numerous members of local and distant tribes and became the subject of several corroborees.
 During the following months, Morrill and the other survivors were taught how to gather food, snare wildfowl and were able to speak some of the language.

 After a time, a large gathering occurred, which consisted of over a thousand people, some of whom were from tribes a fair distance to the south.
 Morrill, together with the captain and his wife, decided to join with these people when they returned south.
 They subsequently lived with a group of Biri Gubba people who resided in the Port Denison area.
 The boy went to live with a tribe further to the south.
 After two years, the boy, the captain and his wife had died and Morrill, now the only survivor of the shipwreck, became lonely and returned to live with the clan at Mount Elliot.

 Morrill continued to live around Mount Elliot as a member of this tribe, living a traditional Aboriginal lifestyle, for year after year.
 He was given the name Karckynjib-Wombil-Mooney, learnt eight local dialects of the Biri language and shared in their customs, which he later documented.
 Occasionally, his fellow tribespeople would advise him that other white men had passed near to shore on ships.
 In 1860, George Elphinstone Dalrymple landed at Cape Cleveland during an expedition and encountered the local people.
 Morrill later wrote how tribesmen attempted to explain the presence of Morrill to Dalrymple through signs and gesticulations but Dalrymple interpreted this as hostility and members of his group shot dead one of the Aboriginal men and wounded another.